Tag

 If you are looking for a 3D Gesture-based best football game, then Hero can be the right choice for you.
 It has eye-candy graphics and animations coupled with a great storyline.

 At present, the game offers close to 580 different levels.
-You can also invite your friends from Facebook to play the game with you and use the Google Play cloud to sync your progress between various devices.
+You can also invite your friends from Facebook to play the game with you and use the Google Play to sync your progress between various devices.

 You can also see your current position along with the status of other players on the scoreboard.